Azure/PSRule.Rules.Azure/docs/setup/setup-bicep.md

 ## Installing Bicep CLI

+PSRule for Azure requires a minimum of Bicep CLI version **0.4.412**.

 You may need to install or upgrade the Bicep CLI in the following scenarios:

 - Your Bicep source files require a newer version of the CLI then supported by hosted agents.